Académie Française: Uniform

 The members bear the cost of their uniforms themselves.
 The robes cost around $50,000, and Amin Maalouf said that his induction cost him some $230,000 overall.
+The swords can be particularly expensive as they are individually designed.
+Some new members have had funds for them raised by committees.

 Role as authority on the French language

 The Académie is France's official authority on the usages, vocabulary, and grammar of the French language.